SoftwareAG/c8y-docs/content/concepts/tenant-hierarchy-bundle/tenant-levels.md

 ### <a name="enterprise-tenant"></a> Enterprise tenant

-An enterprise tenant offers additional administrative functionality compared to a standard tenant, the major difference being **multi-tenancy**.
+An Enterprise tenant offers additional administrative functionality compared to a Standard tenant, the major difference being **multi-tenancy**.

-Using an enterprise tenant, you can
+Using an Enterprise tenant, you can

 * create and manage subtenants
 * manage the subscribed applications/features of the subtenants